jundalisay/spblist/content/en/research/mohammad/quran/sura-074.md

 35. It
 warning to the mortals.

-To whomever among you wishes to ad- vance, or regress. soul is hostage to what it has earned. for those on the Right.
+To whomever among you wishes to advance, or regress.

+soul is hostage to what it has earned. for those on the Right.
 Gardens, inquiring.

 41. About
 the guilty.

 42. “What
 drove you into Saqar?”

 43. They will say, “We were not of those who prayed.

 44. Nor

 45. And did we feed the destitute. we used to indulge with those who indulge